rossshannon/pincushion/README.md

 Pincushion is designed for modern browsers like Chrome, Safari, Comet, Atlas, Edge, Firefox, and mobile varieties of Safari and Chrome.

-It supports Internet Explorer 10+, but earlier versions of Internet Explorer have problems with the cross-domain Ajax required.

 #### Running Locally

 - Clone the repository to your computer. `git clone https://github.com/rossshannon/pincushion.git`